ShalilDsilva/ShalilsBookStore/README.txt

 Edited the appsettings.json to show ShalilsBookStore as database name ran "add-migration AddDefaultIdentityMigration" command in the package manager console by selecting ShalilsBooks.DataAccess as default project

+12:22pm EDT
+Updated the database by running update-database cmd ran the project to check if runs successfully